 When thinking about this problem, I suddenly recalled a common scene from the original Star Trek television series.
 Any time they wanted to communicate, the communications officer would state “All hailing frequencies open, captain!”

 It occurred to me, that we were not using all of our “hailing frequencies” in our distributed meetings.
 So I experimented with having a chat backchannel in my meetings.
 It helped resolve many of the problems I had encountered and actually allowed for a more rich communication between the distributed participants.
 One new technique was the “buddy system” I wrote about previously.
-Another was enabling participants to ask questions when the could not easily break in on the audio channel or to have some sidebars which actually kept people more engaged in the conversations (you might want some working agreements about these sidebars).
+Another was enabling participants to ask questions when they could not easily break-in on the audio channel or to have some sidebars which actually kept people more engaged in the conversations (you might want some working agreements about these sidebars).

 Here is what I’ve found works well for the chat backchannel:

 - Preferably, if you have a separate “app”, enable a non-audible notification when your participants send a message.
 I like this visible notification to show up on my screen shared with participants.
 A “bouncing icon” is the most popular option these days.
 When this notification shows up, everyone can see on your shared screen that someone is trying to get everyone’s attention.
 The bouncing chat icon reminds me of a raised hand.
-Note: some of the open chat systems I mentioned previously do not have this option.

 I’ve been using this backchannel concept for several years now and find it very useful for me as a facilitator and for my distributed meeting participants.
 Thinking back to that communications officer in Star Trek, Lt.
 Uhura, I later learned that “uhura” is a Swahili word meaning “freedom”.
 I found the backchannel did give us tremendous freedom and flexibility in our distributed meetings.
 If you try it, let me know how it worked for you and if it freed up some conversations.